Screenshot of category filtering window from BrowseControl web filter. Porn and social media categories blocked.

 Offsite Management

-policies to laptops running outside
+Extend onsite security policies to computers running outside the corporate network

 Internet Off